barnie/OpenCV/README.md

 OpenCV
 ======

-Repository for my small project in OpenCV.
+Repository for my small projects in OpenCV.